Azure-Samples/dapr-store/README.md

 This is the frontend accessed by users of store and visitors to the site.
 It is a single-page application (SPA) as such it runs entirely client side in the browser.
 It was created using the [Vue CLI](https://cli.vuejs.org/) and written in Vue.js

-It follows the standard SPA pattern of being served via static hosting (the 'frontend host' described below) and all data is fetched via a REST API endpoint.
+It follows the standard SPA pattern of being served via static hosting (the 'frontend host' described below) and all data is fetched from the client browser, via a REST API endpoint.
 Note.
 [Vue Router](https://router.vuejs.org/) is used to provide client side routing, as such it needs to be served from a host that is configured to support it.

-The default API endpoint is `/` and it makes calls to the Dapr invoke API, namely `/v1.0/invoke/{service}` this is routed via the _API gateway_ to the various services.
+The default API endpoint is `/` and it makes calls to the _API gateway_ to invoke the Dapr invoke API, namely `/v1.0/invoke/{service}` this is routed via Dapr from the _API gateway_ to the various services.

 ## 📡 Frontend host

-A very standard static content server using gorilla/mux.
-See https://github.com/gorilla/mux#static-files.
-It simply serves up the static bundled files output from the build process of the frontend, it expects to find these files in `./dist` directory but this is configurable
+A very standard static content server using the [github.com/benc-uk/go-rest-api SPA handler](https://github.com/benc-uk/go-rest-api/blob/main/pkg/static/spa.go).
+It simply serves up the static bundled files output from the build process of the frontend, it expects to find these files in `./dist` directory but this is configurable.

 In addition it exposes a simple `/config` endpoint, this is to allow dynamic configuration of the frontend.
 It passes two env vars `AUTH_CLIENT_ID` and `API_ENDPOINT` from the frontend host to the frontend Vue SPA as a JSON response, which are fetched & read as the app is loaded in the browser.